EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 <!--Starting new section-->
 <!-- --- -->

-This post was written by Mathias Heider, Emma Hayes, and Carrie Vanty and published with minor edits.
+This post was written by Emma Hayes, Mathias Heider, and Carrie Vanty and published with minor edits.
 The team was advised by Dr. Deepanshu Verma.

-In addition to this post, the team has also created slides for a [midterm presentation]
+In addition to this post, the team has also created slides for a [midterm presentation], a poster blitz video, and a poster.